Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Dynamics of switching between co-rotating and counter-rotating

 \subsection{Different driving mechanisms for switching events}

 In previous work, changes in LSC orientation between stable fixed point states were often found to be due to dramatic reorientations in $\theta_0$, driven by extreme fluctuations in $\theta_0$ coming from the stochastic term $f_{\dot\theta}(t)$ \cite{BA08a, XX08, BJB16, Dandanthesis}.
-Other events are driven by cessations (a reduction in $\delta$ to near zero), which reduces the damping in Eq.~\ref{eqn:theta_model} so that the stochastic term $f_{\dot\theta}(t)$ allows $\theta_0$ to change more rapidly \cite{BA07a, BA08a, XX07, XX13}.
+Other events are driven by cessations -- a reduction in $\delta$ to near zero driven by stochastic fluctuations to overcome a potential barrier due to Eq.~\ref{eqn:delta_model}.
+Cessations reduce the damping in Eq.~\ref{eqn:theta_model} so that the stochastic term $f_{\dot\theta}(t)$ allows $\theta_0$ to change more rapidly \cite{BA07a, BA08a, XX07, XX13}.
 For either mechanism the behavior could be quantified statistically as a rare event due to diffusive fluctuations crossing a large potential barrier in Eq.~\ref{eqn:delta_model} or \ref{eqn:theta_model}, respectively \cite{BA08a, BJB16, JB20a}.
 However, with only 89 switching events and a large number of variables, we do not have enough statistics to meaningfully test quantitative predictions of barrier crossing rates as a function of any parameter.

 Instead, to identify the relevant mechanisms for switching between counter- and co-rotating states, we calculate correlations between changes in LSC parameters before an event, with the expected change towards the new stable value after switching.
-These fractional changes $d_{\theta}$, $d_{\delta}$, and $d_T$ are calculated as the average fractional change of each parameter ($|\theta_1-\theta_2|$, $\langle\delta_i\rangle_i$, and $|T_{0,2}-T_{0,1}|$, respectively) in the time period of $2\tau_{\delta}$ before the start of a switching event, relative to the expected change towards the stable state value after switching.
+These fractional changes $d_{\theta}$, $d_{\delta}$, and $d_T$ are calculated as the average fractional change of each parameter ($|\theta_1-\theta_2|$, $(\delta_1+\delta_2)/2$, and $|T_{0,2}-T_{0,1}|$, respectively) in the time period of $2\tau_{\delta}$ before the start of a switching event, relative to the expected change towards the stable state value after switching.
 These fractions are averaged separately for events switching to either a counter- or co-rotating state, and summarized in Table \ref{tab:switchdriving}.
-We also include a row for a fractional change toward cessation driving $d_c$, calculated as the fractional change in $\delta$ toward zero relative to the stable value of $\bar\delta$ before switching.
+We also include a row for a fractional change toward cessation driving $d_c$, calculated as the fractional change in $\delta$ toward zero ($\bar\delta_i-\delta_i$) relative to the stable value of $\bar\delta$ before switching .
 We only count the maximum $d_c$ among the two cells, since a cessation of one of them is enough to cause a change in state.